-If you have ever been in a “confined setting such as a psychiatric ward of a hospital or a prison you may have seen others use [self-injury].”
+If you have ever been in a “confined setting such as a psychiatric ward of a hospital or a prison you may have seen others use [self-harm].”
 You may have even copied the behavior you saw and began hurting yourself.
-Within these confined environements copying or “modeling” of behavior can and does happen, which spreads the occurences of self-injury.
+Within these confined environments copying or “modeling” of behavior can and does happen, which spreads the occurrences of self-harm.

-Psychodynamic Explanations - “The psychodynamic perspective of pychology basically states that behavior stems from hidden forces within our personalities.
-According to thus theory, our actions are strongly influenced by those thoughts and feelings that remain hidden beneath our conscious awareness.”
+Psychodynamic Explanations - “The psychodynamic perspective of psychology basically states that behavior stems from hidden forces within our personalities.
+According to this theory, our actions are strongly influenced by those thoughts and feelings that remain hidden beneath our conscious awareness.”

-There are many psychodynamic explanations for self-injury, but only a few are discussed here.
+There are many psychodynamic explanations for self-harm, but only a few are discussed here.

-- Suicide - One psychodynamic explanation is that self-injury is a form of partial suicide, that self-injury is a wish to die, and an act of it is a botched suicide attempt.
-This may be true in a small number of cases, but generally suicide is not a goal of an act of self-injury.
+- Suicide - One psychodynamic explanation is that self-harm is a form of partial suicide, that self-harm is a wish to die, and an act of it is a botched suicide attempt.
+This may be true in a small number of cases, but generally suicide is not a goal of an act of self-harm.
 Actually, many people use it as a coping mechanism, a way of staying alive.
-It is possible to cause severe injuries during an act of self-injury, but usually these are accidental, not being the goal of self-injury.
+It is possible to cause severe injuries during an act of self-harm, but usually these are accidental, not being the goal of self-harm.

-Depression - Another psychodynamic explanation is that self-injury is an action rooted in depression.
+Depression - Another psychodynamic explanation is that self-harm is an action rooted in depression.
 Another theory is that depression is anger directed at one’s self.
-So, this says that self-injury is an intense expression of this anger.
+So, this says that self-harm is an intense expression of this anger.

 Another psychodynamic theory of depression is a sense of helplessness or hopelessness.
 You choose to hurt yourself because you feel unable to direct your anger towards others or “a direct expression of your anger would be futile or useless.
 Consequently, you choose to injure yourself to express and release the anger that stems from your helplessness.”

-Other factors influence, result from, and are related to self-injury.
+Other factors influence, result from, and are related to self-harm.
 Some of these factors may contribute to your desire to hurt yourself, such as remembering traumatic events from your past.
-There are factors produced by self-injury such as feelings of shame and embarrassment.
-And some factors, such as eating disorders or substance abuse, coexist with self-injury.
+There are factors produced by self-harm such as feelings of shame and embarrassment.
+And some factors, such as eating disorders or substance abuse, coexist with self-harm.

 It can be difficult to understand the different types of relationships other factors have with self-injurious behavior.
 They can be distinct problems, that coexist, but don’t have any influence on each other.
 Or one factor may cause or encourage another factor.
 Or both the factors may be related and are part of a greater problem.

 It’s evident that the ways factors relate to each other can get a bit confusing.
-In your case, you may find that certain factors, such as trauma and an eating disorder, have any or all of types of relationships with self-injury.
-Self-injury can influence (or be influenced), coexist with, and/or relate to other psychological disorders.
+In your case, you may find that certain factors, such as trauma and an eating disorder, have any or all of types of relationships with self-harm.
+Self-harm can influence (or be influenced), coexist with, and/or relate to other psychological disorders.

-Trauma - A huge number of individual with self-injury have suffered some form of childhood abuse.
-“Significant correlations exist between both sexual and physical forms of childhood violence and self-injury.
-Other violence within the home has also been determined to be related to self-injury, as has emotional abuse.”
-Self-injury has also been linked to having witnessed or been part of ritual abuse.
+Trauma - A huge number of individual with self-harm have suffered some form of childhood abuse.
+“Significant correlations exist between both sexual and physical forms of childhood violence and self-harm.
+Other violence within the home has also been determined to be related to self-harm, as has emotional abuse.”
+Self-harm has also been linked to having witnessed or been part of ritual abuse.
 “The short- and long-term effects of abuse are far reaching and severe, impacting emotions, memories, relationships, self-esteem, behaviors, and even identity.”

-Abuse and trauma both have so many related consequences, it is likely that you have used self-injury to cope with some of these.
+Abuse and trauma both have so many related consequences, it is likely that you have used self-harm to cope with some of these.
 For example: if the people who were hurting you were the people who were the closest to you, you would not have been able to trust them.
 Or, because of the abuse you may have had to keep secrets from other friends and family members, which also interferes with your ability to connect with other people.
-You may also have used self-injury as away to lessen emotional pain related to the abuse.
-The lack of connection with other people, and the difficulty in trusting fosters the same feelings that lead to self-injury.
-“Because of the patterns set up in your abusive past, you may use self-injury to both replicate these patterns as well as control and relieve the accompanying intense emotional pain.”
+You may also have used self-harm as a way to lessen emotional pain related to the abuse.
+The lack of connection with other people, and the difficulty in trusting fosters the same feelings that lead to self-harm.
+“Because of the patterns set up in your abusive past, you may use self-harm to both replicate these patterns as well as control and relieve the accompanying intense emotional pain.”

 Self-Injury allows people to experience their body as their own.
 In some way, it helps “illuminate or restore some basic boundaries lost due to childhood trauma.”Hurting yourself may make you feel more real, more separate, more whole.
 You are the person who is hurting yourself.
 You are the one who is changing your body.
 “You, and you alone, are in charge of your body.”

-- Dissociation - Dissociation is a big part of self-injury.
-But dissocation is also related to trauma or abuse.
+- Dissociation - Dissociation is a big part of self-harm.
+But dissociation is also related to trauma or abuse.
 To survive abuse situations some people have to use dissociation as a tool.
 Dissociating from the physical or emotional pain may have helped you cope with the trauma.
 But, as an adult you have difficulty in regulating your dissociative states.
-Self-injury is an effective way to control dissociation, letting you enter or end a dissociative state.
+Self-harm is an effective way to control dissociation, letting you enter or end a dissociative state.

-Eating Disorders - The relationship between self-injury and eating disorders is interesting and complex.
+Eating Disorders - The relationship between self-harm and eating disorders is interesting and complex.
 Research has shown that most women who hurt themselves also have some type of eating disorder.

 There are many types of eating disorder, but as of yet only two are recognized by the American Psychiatric Association as distinct and diagnosable problems: anorexia nervosa and bulimia nervosa.
 Anorexia nervosa is when an individual starves themselves to make themselves thin, resulting in body weight that is significantly lower than what is considered normal for that person’s age and height.
 People with anorexia often have distorted views of their body shape and size.
 Bulimics, unlike anorexics who are extremely underweight, generally weigh within the normal range for their age and height.
 They engage in episodes of binging, or eating huge amounts of food while experiencing a feeling of lack of control over food intake, and some bulimics also purge, eliminate the food they ate by making themselves throw up, using laxatives, exercising excessively, or using another method.
 Fad diets and compulsive eating may also be considered as types of eating disorders.

 Trauma or abuse leads to a tendency to dissociate, a coping mechanism that may have been crucial to survive the event physically and psychologically.
-The dissociation can, but doesn’t always, lead to an eating disorder behavior or self-injury or both.
-Trauma is the common source for both these behaviors “and is responsible for the apparent relationship between eating disorders and self-injury.
-This does not mean that everyone that experiences trauma or that is abused will develop an eating disorder, or develop self-injury.
-And eating disorders and self-injury can develop without the presence of trauma.
+The dissociation can, but doesn’t always, lead to an eating disorder behavior or self-harm or both.
+Trauma is the common source for both these behaviors “and is responsible for the apparent relationship between eating disorders and self-harm.
+This does not mean that everyone that experiences trauma or that is abused will develop an eating disorder, or develop self-harm.
+And eating disorders and self-harm can develop without the presence of trauma.
 “It seems that both of these behaviors, while often stemming from common sources, also provide similar functions as coping mechanisms.”

 Substance Abuse - Substance abuse can mean the abuse of any drug (over-the-counter, prescription, or illegal), which includes alcohol, nicotine, and caffeine.
 These substances may be inhaled, ingested, or injected.
 It includes chemicals that are purposely inhaled with the intention of getting high.

 Substance-related disorders is the general term that includes a wide variety of specific uses of substances and pattern of involvement with them.
 The terms that refer to the different degrees or impact that drugs have or your life are: substance use, substance abuse, and substance dependence.
-Also, the drugs may cause many side effects, such as imsomnia and brain damage, that lead to other problems. like self-injury, drugs are used to change our psychological or physical state.
-Self-injury is typically used to change the way you feel: to decrease tension, increase euphoria, or alter you state of dissociation.
-And in this way, self-injury has similar effects to some drugs.
+Also, the drugs may cause many side effects, such as insomnia and brain damage, that lead to other problems. like self-harm, drugs are used to change our psychological or physical state.
+Self-harm is typically used to change the way you feel: to decrease tension, increase euphoria, or alter your state of dissociation.
+And in this way, self-harm has similar effects to some drugs.
 Even though the two may serve a similar function they are not closely related.